Located about 2.5 hours southwest of Toronto is a small Ontario beach town called Port Stanley.

-This hidden getaway is a gorgeous historic lakeside community that features the King George Lift bridge, locally owned inns, shops, and restaurants, theatres, boating, and a beautiful beach.
+This hidden getaway is a gorgeous historic lakeside community that features the King George Lift bridge, which went through a 19-month rehabilitation, locally owned inns, shops, restaurants, boating, and a beautiful beach.

 Upon arriving in the heart of Port Stanley, there’s no mistaking the fishing and maritime heritage.
 From commercial fishing boats to marinas, the harbour resembles a painting of an idealistic small town.
 There’s a lighthouse at the end of the west pier, and waves can be seen crashing through from time to time.

-But this is all about the beach at Port Stanley.
+But it’s all about the beach at Port Stanley.

 Be sure to give yourself some time to explore the region, and don’t forget the sunscreen.